Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Method

-In contrast to prior SNN-based approaches~\cite{su2024multi,wang2024pssd} that focus exclusively on single-frame semantic segmentation, our method exploits the inherent spatiotemporal modeling capability of SNNs to perform video segmentation, extending their applicability to real-time surgical video processing.

 \textbf{Training.} To finetune the model for surgical video segmentation, we employ a combination of cross-entropy loss and focal loss to mitigate the severe class imbalance commonly observed in surgical datasets.
-Let $\mathbf{y}$ denote the one-hot representation of the ground-truth semantic label map.
+Let $\boldsymbol{y}$ denote the one-hot representation of the ground-truth semantic label map.
 The losses are then defined as

-where $K$ is the number of semantic classes, $\mathbf{\hat{y}}_{ijk}$ is the predicted probability for class $k$ at pixel $(i,j)$, and $\gamma$ is the focusing parameter (typically set to 2).
-The cross-entropy loss $\mathcal{L}_{\text{CE}}$ aims to align the predicted and true probability distributions, while the focal loss $\mathcal{L}_{\text{Focal}}$ down-weights easy examples, emphasizing hard-to-classify pixels to improve segmentation performance on underrepresented classes.
+where $K$ denotes the number of semantic classes, $\boldsymbol{\hat{y}}_{tijk}$ is the predicted probability for class $k$ at pixel $(i,j)$ and time $t$, and $\gamma=2$ is the focusing parameter.
+The cross-entropy loss $\mathcal{L}_{\text{CE}}$ enforces alignment between predicted and ground-truth distributions, while the focal loss $\mathcal{L}_{\text{Focal}}$ down-weights easy examples and emphasizes hard pixels, thereby improving performance on under-represented classes.

 \beforesection